Brian O'Connor (artist)

-Brian O'Connor (March 2, 1958 – August 15, 2022) was an American visual artist, who worked in a surrealistic style.
-A documentary film, Painting Grey, was made about his work and life.
+Brian O'Connor (March 2, 1958 – August 15, 2022) was an American visual artist who worked in a surrealistic style.
 He lived and collaborated with his wife, Iva, in the small town of Veguita, New Mexico.

+The documentary film, Painting Grey, was made about his work and life.

 Early life and education

 O'Connor was born on March 2, 1958, to Mikey and John O'Connor, in Albuquerque, New Mexico, where he was also raised.
 He attended college in the late 1970s at the Centro Andino in Quito, Ecuador, where he first became interested in art.
 In 1983 he received a Bachelors of Fine Arts degree from the University of New Mexico.

 Career

 O'Connor's paintings have been described as socio-political narratives.
-He renders figurative subjects within enigmatic situations.
+His work renders figurative subjects within enigmatic situations.
 O'Connor has described his work as "the beautiful mess" of "grappling with the world" and attempting to make sense of it.
 The art writer, Diane Armitage wrote of O'Connor's work, “O’Connor is a gifted realist painter whose increasingly dark vision continues to expand as he adds to his narrative of millennial observations...what O’Connor does in his work is pose questions about our complicity with the forces of degradation that seem to increasingly govern our fate.”
 He has exhibited his work nationally in museums and galleries including the Albuquerque Museum, the Harwood Museum, the New Mexico Museum of Fine Arts, the San Antonio Museum of Art, the Riverside Museum of Art among other venues.